tolgraven/artnet_4real/README.md

 [ESTA Manufacturer Code](http://tsp.esta.org/tsp/working_groups/CP/mfctrIDs.php),

 Future aim is to (optionally) abstract away Groups (4-slots of Artnet ports) as much as possible.
-Not yet the case.
+Not yet fully the case.
 So first add a Group:
 ```
-auto groupId = artnet->
+auto groupId = artnet->...
 ```
 Then add ports:
 ```
 driver->addPort(groupId, portNum, artnet::Universe(...));
 ```

+There is a function to setup bulk ports for a larger buffer and have stuff hamdled reasonably.
+Works, but needs work.

 ### Receiving ArtNet/sACN data: